auth0/docs/articles/api-auth/intro.md

 ### APIs Section in the Dashboard

-You can now define your resource server APIs as entities separate from clients using our new APIs dashboard area.
+You can now define your resource server APIs as entities separate from applications using our new APIs dashboard area.

 ![APIs Dashboard](/media/articles/api-auth/api-dashboard.png)

-This lets you decouple your resource server APIs from the client applications that consume them and also lets you define third-party clients that you might not control or even fully trust (keep reading for more info).
+This lets you decouple your resource server APIs from the applications that consume them and also lets you define third-party applications that you might not control or even fully trust (keep reading for more info).

 ::: note
 For more information on APIs, their role in OAuth and how to configure an API in Auth0 Dashboard, refer to [APIs Overview](/apis).
 :::

-### Third-Party Clients
+### Third-Party Applications

-Up until recently we were treating every client as first-party client.
-This means that all clients were considered trusted.
-Now you have the option to define a client as either first-party or third-party.
+Up until recently we were treating every application as first-party application.
+This means that all applications were considered trusted.
+Now you have the option to define a application as either first-party or third-party.

-Third-party clients, are clients that are controlled by different people or organizations who most likely should not have administrative access to your Auth0 domain.
+Third-party applications, are applications that are controlled by different people or organizations who most likely should not have administrative access to your Auth0 domain.
 They enable external parties or partners to access protected resources at your API in a secure way.
-A practical application of third-party clients is the creation of "developer centers", which allow users to obtain credentials in order to integrate their applications with your API.
+A practical application of third-party applications is the creation of "developer centers", which allow users to obtain credentials in order to integrate their applications with your API.
 Similar functionality is provided by well-known APIs such as Facebook, Twitter, Github, and many others.

-So far, third-party clients cannot be created from the dashboard.
+So far, third-party applications cannot be created from the dashboard.
 They must be created through the management API.
-We have also implemented [Dynamic Client Registration](/api-auth/dynamic-client-registration) functionality.
-All clients registered through that will be third-party clients.
+We have also implemented [Dynamic Application Registration](/api-auth/dynamic-application-registration) functionality.
+All applications registered through that will be third-party applications.

 ::: note
-For more information, refer to [User consent and third-party clients](/api-auth/user-consent).
+For more information, refer to [User consent and third-party applications](/api-auth/user-consent).
 :::

 ### Calling APIs from a Service (machine-to-machine)

-We implemented the OAuth 2.0 Client Credentials grant which allows clients to authenticate as themselves (that is, not on behalf of any user), in order to programatically and securely obtain access to an API.
+We implemented the OAuth 2.0 Client Credentials grant which allows applications to authenticate as themselves (that is, not on behalf of any user), in order to programatically and securely obtain access to an API.

 ::: note
 For more information on the Client Credentials grant, refer to [Calling APIs from a Service](/api-auth/grant/client-credentials).